Avinguda Diagonal: Name

 The name "Diagonal" has always prevailed in popular usage.

 History

 Early history

-Ildefons Cerdà's so-called Pla Cerdà was not totally successful in transforming Barcelona's urban reality, as only parts of it were finally approved.
-The construction of Avinguda Diagonal is one of the projects it entailed that became reality, when a Royal Decree from Queen Isabella II of Spain and Leopoldo O'Donnell's Spanish government in Madrid allowed him to start the construction of the avenue in 1859.
-The city council of Barcelona had previously requested the approval of Antoni Rovira i Trias's alternative project instead, which had been rejected.
+Ildefons Cerdà's plan was not totally successful in transforming Barcelona's urban reality, as only parts of it were finally approved.
+The construction of Avinguda Diagonal is one of the projects it entailed that became reality, when a Royal Decree from Queen Isabella II and Leopoldo O'Donnell allowed him to start the construction of the avenue in 1859.
+The city council of Barcelona had previously requested the approval of Antoni Rovira i Trias's alternative project instead, which had been rejected by the Spanish monarchy.